noahchen709/WorldCupPrediction/README.md

 3. **Model validation** — how the same model scored on past World Cups using only pre-tournament ratings, with headline accuracy and calibration stats.

-Useful flags:

-- `--png` also export each page as a high-resolution PNG.
-- `--dpi 300` raise the export resolution (default `200`).
-- `--out path/to/file.pdf` choose a different output location.

 It reads `reports/monte_carlo_results.json`, `data/derived_team_strengths.json`, and
 `reports/world-cup-backtests.json`, so run the simulation (and, optionally, the backtests) first.